Colin0625/webbert/README.md

 - Closes idle keep-alive connections after 10 seconds.
 - Handles partial socket writes and disconnected clients safely.

-The server is intended to run behind a reverse proxy such as nginx, which can provide public TLS termination and additional request filtering.
+Again, the server is intended to run behind a reverse proxy such as nginx, which can provide public TLS termination and additional request filtering.

 ## Build and run